QuwsarOhi/TimbralPropertiesDataset/README.md

 * Warmth

 The timbral properties were fetched using the [Timbre Extraction Tool](https://github.com/AudioCommons/timbral_models) created by [AudioCommons](https://www.audiocommons.org/).
 The properties were then modified based on human intuition.

+The naming of each file is generated as: personID_count.wav